Saint John Paul II’s blood relic up for veneration anew

 “Let us once again come together and receive God’s grace through the intercession of our beloved St. John Paul II,” said Malicdem.

 The priest also revealed that the basilica will soon have three first class relics of former popes.
-Aside from John Paul II’s blood, the cathedral is also keeping a small piece of bone from Pope John XIII.
+Aside from John Paul II’s blood, the cathedral is also keeping a small piece of bone from Pope John XXIII.

 Malicdem also said that the Vatican has approved their request for a first class relic from Pope Paul VI who will be canonized this October.